NecSorte/nullhau/readme.txt

     fix test mode.
 Allow all the functions to still work, but just shorter. make null make annoucments on the timeline of events.

-    add spam protection. provide spam warning 1 message every 5 seconds. if user breaks the 1 in 5 second rule, kick from discord. as long as its not sudo.
-And only in its in the DMs.
-Maybe reserach discord side security.

-    /say is broken. line 91 error.
+    add spam protection.
+I am concerned with users spamming the bot to ddos the bot.
+Give me ideas on how to protect it /say is broken. line 91 error.